StudentDS3/Restaurant-Management-System/README.md

 5. Build the project -- pyb

-6. Run the project using any IDE as it's console based application.
+6. Run the project using any IDE as it's console based application

 [Console OutPut](https://github.com/StudentDS3/Restaurant-Management-System)

 #### Contents
-**1) UML Diagrams.**
+**1) UML Diagrams**

 The Unified Modeling Language (UML) is a general-purpose, developmental modeling language in the field of software engineering that aims to provide a standardized approach to represent a system's design.